Jwink3101/PBrsync/readme.md

 ## Setting Up SSH Keys

-The typical call requires about 10 remote calls[^remotecalls] it is almost a requirement that you set up SSHkeys.
+The typical call requires about 10 remote calls (see below) it is almost a requirement that you set up SSHkeys.
 Based on the comments for [BitPocket][BitPocket], it is better to *not* use a key password.

 On both the local and remote machine, perform any ssh connection to generate the needed directories.